shaunluttin/security-notes/session-fixation-attack.md

 * and induces the user to login with that SID.
 * Or the attacker obtains a valid, authenticated SID,
 * and induces the user to access the app with that SID.
-* The former enables control,
+* The former enables control;
-* while the latter enables spying.
+* the latter enables spying.

 See